gruntjs/grunt-docs/Why-grunt?.md

-Grunt is a task-based command line build tool written in JavaScript.

 It’s far too easy to create a gist or one-file repository and promise yourself that you’ll add linting and unit tests later.

 Doing all this stuff manually is a total pain, as is building everything into a gigantic Makefile / Jakefile / Cakefile / Rakefile / ?akefile that's maintained across numerous projects.